 Not Showing up on Airplay is among the common LG smart TV problems.
 The solutions for this problem are the following.

-If you’re not showing up on Airplay, there are a few things you can do to troubleshoot the issue.
+If you’re not showing up on Airplay, there are a few things you can do to troubleshoot the issue with your LG Tv.
 First, check to ensure your iOS device is on the same Wi-Fi network as your Apple TV or AirPort Express.

 - Then, launch the AirPlay mirroring settings on your iOS device and make sure that AirPlay is turned on.